Justin-Sawyer/recipes-and-deliveries/README.md

 They were.
 But...

 What would happen if someone closed the checkout page before the payment is processed?
 What would happen if the form was deliberately made to fail?
 Stripe has been set up to deal with payment and then insert the order into the database if it finds no order.
-So Srtipe needs to be able to deal with this discount value when inserting the missed order.
+So Stripe needs to be able to deal with this discount value when inserting the missed order.

 Thus, the developer realised he needed to tell Stripe about the discount.
 To do so, he added a simple line of code to the cache_checkout_data() view.
 He inserted